pbs-assess/sdmTMB/cran-comments.md

 ## Resubmission

-This is a resubmission to fix 'Additional issues' on CRAN checks:
+This is a resubmission to fix 'Additional issues' on CRAN checks.
+This version:

-* Correct memory issue identified by valgrind/gcc-ASAN/clan-ASAN tests
+* Corrects a memory issue identified by valgrind/gcc-ASAN/clan-ASAN tests

-* Removed 2 Latin-1 strings in package data
+* Removes 2 Latin-1 strings in package data

-* Added 'future' and 'lme4' to Suggests to avoid 'Rd cross-references' 'Undeclared packages' Note.
+* Adds 'future' and 'lme4' to Suggests to avoid 'Rd cross-references' 'Undeclared packages' NOTE

-Result: NOTE
+> Result: NOTE
-  installed size is 8.9Mb
+>   installed size is 8.9Mb
-  sub-directories of 1Mb or more: data 1.7Mb libs 5.4Mb
+>   sub-directories of 1Mb or more:
+>   data 1.7Mb
+>   libs 5.4Mb

-* We removed selected vignettes to reduce installed package size.
-Majority of size is due to compiled code.
+* We removed selected vignettes and reduced the size of an included dataset.
+  The majority of the size is due to compiled code.

+> Result: NOTE
+>     Package suggested but not available for checking: ‘INLA’

+* This is as intended; INLA is not on CRAN.

 ## R CMD check results

-0 errors | 0 warnings | 3 notes
+0 errors | 0 warnings | 2 notes

-* This is a new release.

 Possibly misspelled words in DESCRIPTION:
   GLMMs (3:46, 49:71)